mlcheng/js-janus/README.md

 });
 ```

-By default, the observed function is called as usual.
+By default, the observed function is called as usual if any tests invoke it.
 To stub it out, simply pass `false` as the third argument to `observe()`.

 ```js
 observe(obj, 'fn', false);
 ```

 ### Performing asynchronous tasks
 Inject `async` to perform asynchronous tasks within your test.
 This function includes a callback that you must call in order for Janus to know the test has finished.
+If the callback isn't invoked 5000ms, an error will be logged and the test will fail.

 ```js
 Test('Asynchronous functions', ({ expect, async }) => {